djeada/Databases-Notes/notes/03_sql/04_data_control_language_dcl.md

 In this example, the `REVOKE` statement removes the `INSERT` and `UPDATE` privileges from the user user1 for the employees table.

-Additinaly you can:
+### Additional Operations

-- Altering Roles: You can alter roles to modify their attributes using the ALTER ROLE statement.
+- **Altering Roles**: You can alter roles to modify their attributes using the ALTER ROLE statement.

 ```sql
 ALTER ROLE role_name ATTRIBUTE_CHANGE;
 ```

-- Dropping Roles: You can remove roles using the DROP ROLE statement.
+- **Dropping Roles**: You can remove roles using the DROP ROLE statement.

 ```sql
 DROP ROLE role_name;